MicrosoftDocs/fabric-docs/docs/workload-development-kit/monitoring-hub.md

 ### Run a job in the Fabric UI

 After integrating jobs into your items in the backend, users can start running jobs.
-Currently, there are two ways to run jobs in Fabric:
+There are two ways to run jobs in Fabric:

 * **Unattended Scheduled Job:** Defined by the user to run at regular intervals using shared Fabric scheduler experience.
 * **On-demand using Workload UI with Extension Client SDK:**

 #### Fabric scheduler experience from the UI